davnav/rustgeeks/index.md

 ### Prerequisites

-I would recommend you to read through the https://doc.rust-lang.org/ as a prerequisite.
+I would recommend you to read through the https://doc.rust-lang.org/ as a prerequisite or watch the videos <a href="http://intorust.com">http://intorust.com</a>.
 But we will try to explain the concepts and solutions  when we come across each problems in the coming posts.

 <a href="rustadd.html">Rust Example1 </a>